 The project will employ more than 20 skilled workers, technicians, engineers and programmers at various times throughout the construction.

 The grant, one of 99 statewide conservation grants, was initially announced in December.

-The construction contract to replace the Langone Center's nearly 40-year-old air-handling units and upgrade the ventilation system was awarded to Silvertip Inc. of Lewisburg.
+40-year-old system The construction contract to replace the Langone Center's nearly 40-year-old air-handling units and upgrade the ventilation system was awarded to Silvertip Inc. of Lewisburg.

 "In addition to Silvertip, all of the subcontractors are based in Central Pennsylvania," said James Knight, Bucknell's associate director of utility and cogeneration facilities.
 "The project will inject more than one-half million dollars into the local, regional and national economy.
 What's more, nearly all of the equipment purchased for the project will be manufactured in the United States."